Need Help? Give us a call.

 Once you have completed registration, you will be logged into the Walmart Seller Center where you can create your Partner Profile and upload products.

-Your Partner Profile is a representation of your company to customers shopping on Walmart.com.
-Specifically, it consists of the following information:
+Your Partner Profile is a representation of your company to customers shopping on Walmart.com, so you want to spend some time carefully putting your profile together.
+Specifically, your Walmart partner profile consists of the following information:

 Now that you have input all your background info, it is time to do the real work of adding your products to Walmart.com and making sure customers can buy them.
 Walmart offers four methods for uploading your catalog:

-Before uploading, you will build out your catalog in accordance with Walmart’s required list of product attributes.
+Before uploading, you will build out your product catalog in accordance with Walmart’s required list of product attributes.
 Some attributes are common to most ecommerce platforms, while others are unique to Walmart.
-These attributes help determine the searchability of your product.
+These attributes help determine when and how easily your products come up in search results.

-“Make sure you’ve filled in every available item on your product pages and that all of the listed information is wholly accurate,” Masterson says.
+“Make sure you’ve filled in every available item on your product pages and that all of the listed information is wholly accurate,” Nate Masterson, owner of New Jersey-based health and beauty business Maple Holistics, says.
 “One misstep can doom your product in search results and ensure that you make little or no sales.”

 The most important attributes are: